 Alliance for Telecommunications Industry Solutions

-Approved July 11, 2017
+Approved TBD

 Abstract

 Signature-based Handling of Asserted information using toKENs (SHAKEN) is an industry framework for managing and deploying Secure Telephone Identity (STI) technologies with the purpose of providing end-to-end cryptographic authentication and verification of the telephone identity and other information in an IP-based service provider voice network.
 This specification expands the SHAKEN framework, introducing a governance model and defining X.509 certificate management procedures.
 Certificate management provides mechanisms for validation of a certificate and verification of the associated digital signature, allowing for the identification of illegitimate use of national telecommunications infrastructure.